UGSDW/ugsdw.github.io/together/index.md

 # Timeline

-- **November 7, 2019:** The Board of Trustees [claimed that it did not have a deadline](https://www.ugsdw.org/2019/11/08/trustees-delay-on-expansion-again-ugsdw-announces-next-phase-of-organizing/) for a decision on partial expansion.
+- **
+- **February 8, 2020:** The Board of Trustees [unanimously rejected the partial expansion deal](https://www.ugsdw.org/2020/02/08/a-new-beginning-in-our-fight/) after delaying for 9 months.

-- **September 27, 2019:** The Board of Trustees [again refused to vote on partial expansion.](https://www.ugsdw.org/2019/09/28/statement-on-board-of-trustees-delay-of-vote-on-partial-expansion/)
+- **December 2, 2019:** Student workers [rallied in front of Nollen House](https://www.ugsdw.org/2019/12/02/trustees-no-decision-on-expansion-in-2019-student-workers-rally-against-delays/) to demand an end to Trustee delays on partial expansion.
 - **May 7, 2019:** The Board of Trustees [refused to vote on a partial expansion agreement proposed by the administration, and suspended all talk with UGSDW.](https://www.ugsdw.org/2019/05/08/moving-backward-statement-on-may-7-student-campus-memo/)
 - **February 21, 2019:** President Kington [indicated Grinnell's willingness toward "possible selective expansion" with UGSDW.](https://www.ugsdw.org/2019/02/21/statement-on-feb-21-special-campus-memo/)
 - **February 8, 2019:** Student workers [staged a peaceful sit-in](https://www.ugsdw.org/2019/02/08/trustees-walk-out-as-ugsdw-asks-for-dialogue/) at a meeting of the Board of Trustees to demand a dialogue about expansion.